roccosicilia/indeep-core/README.md

 Tiny web GUI for data visualization and analysis.

 ## getdata
+A scripts collection to get data from open sources.

+### getcve.py
-getcve.py: get last CVE from CIRCL DB.
+A script to get last CVE from CIRCL DB.
+Change the database vars in config.json and import che DB schema available in dbschema/cve.sql.